Rezonality/zep/README.md

 anything missing will be added over time.

 Zep is ideally suited to embedding in a game engine, as an in-game editor, or anywhere you need a simple editor without a massive dependency on something more substantial like NeoVim.
 The core library is dependency free, small, and requires only a modern C++ compiler.
+Zep can be included in your project by setting a define and including zep.h, or building a dependency free library.
-The demos for Qt and ImGui require their additional packages, but the core library is easily built and cross platform.
-The ImGui demo builds and runs on Windows, Linux and
+The demos for Qt and ImGui require their additional packages, but the core zep code is easily built and cross platform.
+The ImGui demo builds and runs on Windows, Linux and Mac OS.
-Mac OS.
 If you're a Vim user, you might often suffer the frustration of not being able to use Vim keystrokes in your tools.
 Zep solves that.

 Key Features:
 * Modal 'vim' or modeless 'standard' editing styles.